-They encountered a challenge similar to what other researchers face when interrogating low-abundance immune cell samples; namely, how to find a robust and sensitive method to measure the expression of multiple genes from small cell populations.
+They encountered a challenge similar to what other researchers face when interrogating low-abundance immune cell samples, namely, how to find a robust and sensitive method to measure the expression of multiple genes from small cell populations.

 As expected, NanoString nCounter technology was the answer.
-The team collaborated in the design of the nCounter® Autoimmune Discovery Panel, which is now available On-Demand.
-This panel allows for precise and robust expression analysis of 518 genes that have been found to be associated with risk variants identified in GWAS studies of nine chronic inflammatory diseases as well as 237 genes involved in the regulation of immune responses.
+The team collaborated on the design of the nCounter® Autoimmune Discovery Panel, which is now available On-Demand.
+This panel allows for precise and robust expression analysis of 518 genes that have been found to be associated with risk variants identified in GWAS studies of nine chronic inflammatory diseases, as well as 237 genes involved in the regulation of immune responses.
 Watch the webinar to learn how the genes included in the panel were selected, curated and validated.

 Watch these webinars On-Demand!

-Joan Wither et al, Arthritis Res Ther.
+Joan Wither et al., Arthritis Res Ther.
 2017; 19: 41.

 Dan Hu et al, Nat Commun.
 2017; 8: 1600.

-Maryaline Coffre et al, ARTHRITIS & RHEUMATISM Vol. 65, No. 6, June 2013,
+Maryaline Coffre et al., ARTHRITIS & RHEUMATISM Vol. 65, No. 6, June 2013,

 Read more on Autoimmunity: